cafemesa/NoeticFocalInstaller/README.md

 ## Install ROS Noetic

 We have created some scripts to facilitate the installation of ROS and the packages needed for the tutorials.
-If you are using Ubuntu on Windows WSL just open Ubuntu or if you are using Ubuntu
+If you are using Ubuntu on Windows WSL just open Ubuntu or if you are using Ubuntu alongside or a virtual machine open terminal and execute the following scripts.

 ```
 cd ~/